 To date, mineralization has been discovered in several different structural settings.
 These settings include:

-3rd Order shear zones developed parallel to the axial plane of the ‘S’ fold structure- e.g. “A” and “C” Zones
+3rd Order shear zones developed parallel to the axial plane of the ‘S’ fold structure- e.g. Jo and Mel Zones (formerly A and C Zones)

 Gold mineralization in the above settings is commonly located at the contact between host units of differing physical and chemical properties, mainly QFP dykes and mafic volcanics.
 Shear zones are associated with an abundance of QFP dykes, intense Fe-carbonate, sericite and silica alteration, multiple generations of shear quartz-carbonate ± pyrite veins and multi-phase quartz-pyrite breccias.
 The geometry of the mineralized shoots are still being interpreted.
 As new data is acquired and the model evolves, evidence suggests that shear zone intersections with key lithological units and other secondary structures as well as changes in shear zone orientation (rolls and jogs) likely control the geometry of the mineralized shoots.

 Diamond drill hole GK19-022 from 246.94 m to 263.65 m illustrating local mineralization and alteration.